Model Robyn Lawley Slams Kardashians In Lengthy Rant: ‘It’s Just Nonsense And Nudity With No Relevance’

 “If the Kardashians started doing something other than looking at themselves, then I’d have some respect for them.
 It’s just nonsense and nudity with no relevance.”

-While the interviewer points out that Robyn also tends to post semi-nude or even full on nude photos to her Instagram page, the model explains that her goal in doing so is to spread a worthwhile message.
-She gives the example of a nude photo she posted to the photo-sharing site a few years ago in which she wrote “Stop coal mining” on her naked body in an attempt to make her body be about more than just promoting size positivity and diversity.
+While the interviewer pointed out that Robyn also tends to post semi-nude or even full-on nude photos to her Instagram page, the model explained that her goal in doing so is to spread a worthwhile message.
+She gave the example of a nude photo she posted to the photo-sharing site a few years ago in which she wrote “Stop coal mining” on her naked body in an attempt to make her body be about more than just promoting size positivity and diversity.

 In addition to being an environmental advocate, the model also takes pride in being a vegan and championing the Model Alliance Respect Program, a legally-binding agreement that is designed to protect models against sexual harassment.